-\mysubpara{Disturbance estimation.} Another framework of model estimation is by approximating the distribution of the driving ``disturbance process'' \cite{GordienkoMinorant, Gordienko2007,Gordienko2008, Gordienko2022}: consider a stochastic dynamical system $X_{t+1}=f(X_{t}, U_{t},W_{t})$, where $\{W_{t}\}_{t=0}^{\infty}$ is an i.i.d process with distribution $\mu$.
+\mysubpara{Disturbance estimation.} Another framework of model estimation is by approximating the distribution of the driving ``disturbance process'' \cite{GordienkoMinorant, Gordienko2007,Gordienko2008, Gordienko2022}: consider a stochastic dynamical system $X_{t+1}=f(X_{t}, U_{t},W_{t})$, where $\{W_{t}\}_{t=0}^{\infty}$ is an i.i.d.~process with distribution $\mu$.
 If an alternative distribution $\nu$ is proposed and an approximate optimal policy is computed under $\nu$, the objective is to characterize the relationship between the error induced by disturbance approximation and a certain distance between $\mu$ and $\nu$.
-In \cite{Gordienko2022}, a robustness result is given for the discounted cost criterion with the bounded-Lipschitz distance between $\mu$ and $\nu$.
-In \cite{GordienkoMinorant}, similar results are obtained for the average cost criterion, using either the total variation distance or bounded-Lipschitz distance.
+In \cite{Gordienko2022}, a robustness result is given for the discounted-cost criterion with the bounded-Lipschitz distance between $\mu$ and $\nu$.
+In \cite{GordienkoMinorant}, similar results are obtained for the average-cost criterion, using either the total variation distance or bounded-Lipschitz distance.

 Results on robustness to weak convergence in \cite{kara2020robustness,kara2022robustness} and to Wasserstein convergence in \cite{Gordienko2007, Gordienko2008,Dufour2015-qu} imply empirical consistency with i.i.d.~learning of models, as noted in these studies.
 In \cite{Gordienko2007, Gordienko2008}, the authors consider a learning scenario where $\nu=\frac{1}{n+1}\sum_{i=0}^{n}\delta_{w_{i}}$ is the empirical measure of $\mu$ under samples $\{w_{t}\}_{t=0}^{n}$.
-The chosen distance between measures is Wasserstein-1 distance, with the discounted cost criterion considered in \cite{Gordienko2007}, and the average cost criterion in \cite{Gordienko2008}.
+The chosen distance between measures is Wasserstein-1 distance, with the discounted-cost criterion considered in \cite{Gordienko2007}, and the average-cost criterion in \cite{Gordienko2008}.
 In Section \ref{secDistApprx}, we show that the disturbance distribution approximation problem can be viewed as a special case of model approximation, and through Theorem \ref{thrm:discounted_robust} and \ref{vanishingproof2}, we obtain results analogous to those in \cite{Gordienko2007, Gordienko2008}, with relaxed assumptions and improved bounds, as presented in Theorem \ref{thrm:empirical_driving_noise_rates} and \ref{cor:mu_n_result}.
 We remark a further related result on empirical consistency from a different perspective is presented in \cite{hanson2021learning}.